username-gigo-is-not-available/undergraduate-study-programs-scraper/README.md

 - `MINIO_ACCESS_KEY`: the access key of the MinIO server
 - `MINIO_SECRET_KEY`: the secret key of the MinIO server
 - `MINIO_OUTPUT_DATA_BUCKET_NAME`: the name of the bucket where the output data files will be saved
-- `MINIO_OUTPUT_SCHEMA_BUCKET_NAME`: the name of the bucket where the output schema files are stored
+- `MINIO_SCHEMA_BUCKET_NAME`: the name of the bucket where the schema files are stored

 ## Installation